 - The main area here is called the worksheet, which is the Performance Report template.

 - When you click on the worksheet it will highlight a cell.

 - You’ll find all the tools you need to edit and format the template at the top, which we call the ribbon.

 - At the bottom of the window are tabs, which in Excel we call sheets.
 The different sections of the Performance Report are on different sheets.
 You can click on these to go to that part of the Performance Report, which makes it easy to move between sections.

 When you first open the file you should be on the sheet named Instructions.
-You will need to click on the sheet named ‘Header (start here)’.
+You will need to click on the sheet named ‘Header (start here)’ to begin.

 The Header (start here) sheet has some smart features built into it.
 When you enter your charity's name and financial year end date it will automatically appear throughout the Performance Report.

 You’ll notice the red asterisks (*) throughout the template.
 The sections marked with a red asterisk must be reported if it’s relevant to your charity.
 If there isn’t an asterisk, then it’s optional.

 When you click on a cell to type, a little box will appear.
 This will help you know what you need to put in the cell.
 For more information on what to report in each section, you will need to refer to the Guidance Notes.
 The column on the left has a reference to help you find the relevant section in the Guidance Notes.
 The Guidance Notes also contain references back to the Standard.
 You can download the Standard and Guidance Notes from the Charities Services website.